crispzips/arcgisstorymaps/README.md

 ![ArcGIS Story Map versions](/images/storymap05.PNG)

-We're going to be working Story Map Journal during this tutorial, but I really encourage you to play around with all 8 versions.
+We're going to be working with *Story Map Journal* during this tutorial, but I really encourage you to play around with all 8 versions.

 They represent different graphical/stylistic variations on the same concept: a map (one that you've designed in the map builder as above) accompanied by multimodal content presented with a set of geographic relationships to the map you provide.
-For "Story Map Basic", that content consists merely of a clean presentation window with a brief description of the map.
-Also, the "Story Map Crowdsource (beta)" requires an ArcGIS subscription, but the National Parks Service has created [a great example](https://storymaps.esri.com/stories/2016/national-park-memories/index.html) of the power and poignancy of this application.
+For *Story Map Basic*, that content consists merely of a clean presentation window with a brief description of the map.
+Also, *Story Map Crowdsource (beta)* requires an ArcGIS subscription, but the National Parks Service has created [a great example](https://storymaps.esri.com/stories/2016/national-park-memories/index.html) of the power and poignancy of this application.

+Initializing *Story Map Journal*
 * In the "Build a Story Map" tab
 * Click "Story Map Journal"
 * Click "Create Web App" (blue button)